bigpandaio/ansible-workshop/workshop/1_Why-Hello-There-Playbooks.md

 ```
 ---
 - name: Initial playbook
-  hosts: all
+  hosts: ansible-workshop
   tasks:
     - name: Ping server
       ping:
 ```

-We asked Ansible to run on all hosts known to the inventory file we passed it, and ping that server.
+We asked Ansible to run the _ansible-workshop_ host, and ping that server.

-**NOTE:** *The Ansible `ping` module doesn't actually run the ping command, just verifies that ansible can connect via ssh to the host*.
+**NOTE:** *The Ansible `ping` module doesn't actually run the ping command, just verifies that ansible can connect via ssh/docker to the host*.

 #### Well that did a can of whoop-nothing!